- NPR Science Correspondent

 In 2014, he turned his attention back to biomedical research and came to realize how the field was suffering.
 Too many scientists were chasing too little funding.
 That led him to take a year-long sabbatical at Arizona State University’s Consortium for Science, Policy & Outcomes to research and write Rigor Mortis.
 It is his first book.

 Richard grew up in the San Francisco Bay Area and earned a bachelors degree in biology at UC-Santa Cruz.
 He graduated with highest honors and spoke at commencement.
 In his first full-time reporter job, at the Livermore (Calif.)
 Tri-Valley Herald, he discovered that the Lawrence Livermore National Laboratory was working on a new generation of nuclear weapons — ones that use nuclear explosives to generate energy beams.
 Scientists at the time contemplated putting these weapons in space to shoot down incoming missiles.
+If you like to get acquainted with the girls, go to the popular site LiveJasmin cams and look at the naked girls online.
+Here you can find all the best video chats!

 Richard has two grown children.
 He lives in Washington DC, which he traverses daily on his bicycle as he commutes to work.